-Aside from Mr. Martin Antonio G. Zamora being the son of Mr. Manuel B. Zamora, Jr., none of the Company's Executive Officers are related to each other or to its Directors and substantial Shareholders.
+Aside from Mr. Martin Antonio G. Zamora being the son of Mr. Manuel B. Zamora, Jr., none of our Executive Officers are related to each other or to our Directors and substantial Shareholders.

 Involvement in Certain Legal Proceedings

 None of the directors, nominees for election as a director, executive officers or control persons of the Company have been involved in any legal proceeding during the past five (5) years, including without limitation being the subject of any: